-- " our consolidated secured debt to "Consolidated EBITDA" (as defined in the credit agreement) ratio cannot be more than 3.0 to 1.0 (but is increased to 3.5 times for a period of four fiscal quarters following a material acquisition) - " our consolidated debt (excluding convertible unsecured subordinated debentures) to Consolidated EBITDA coverage ratio cannot be more than 5.0 to 1.0 - " distributions (including payments to debenture holders, and dividends to Superior and its shareholders) cannot exceed non-adjusted EBITDA less non-adjusted interest expense, paid in cash and current cash taxes, plus \$35.0 million on a trailing twelve month rolling basis.
-(Principal repayments of subordinated debt are excluded from this restriction if, among other things, our consolidated secured debt to Consolidated EBITDA ratio is less than 2.5 times in the applicable reporting period, including the pro forma impact of the related principal repayment.)
+- " our consolidated secured debt to "Consolidated EBITDA" (as defined in the credit agreement) ratio cannot be more than 3.0 to 1.0 (but is increased to 3.5 times for a period of four fiscal quarters following a material acquisition) - " our consolidated debt (excluding convertible unsecured subordinated debentures) to Consolidated EBITDA coverage ratio cannot be more than 5.0 to 1.0 - " distributions (including payments to debenture holders, and dividends to Superior and its shareholders) - distributions can be made where our consolidated secured debt to "Consolidated EBITDA" (as defined in the credit agreement) ratio is not more than 2.5 to 1.0 and our consolidated debt (excluding convertible unsecured subordinated debentures) to Consolidated EBITDA coverage ratio is not more than 4.5 to 1.0 on a trailing twelve month rolling basis and on a proforma basis after giving effect to such distributions; or - if the financial ratios in the immediately preceding bullet cannot be met, distributions cannot exceed non-adjusted EBITDA less non-adjusted interest expense, paid in cash and current cash taxes, plus \$50.0 million on a trailing twelve month rolling basis.
+(Principal repayments of subordinated debt are excluded from this restriction if, among other things, our consolidated secured debt to

+Consolidated EBITDA ratio is less than 2.5 times in the applicable reporting period, including the pro forma impact of the related principal repayment.).